-Why would you not want an executable? cargo check is often much faster than cargo build, because it skips the entire step of producing the executable.
-If you’re checking your work throughout the process of writing the code, using cargo check will speed things up!
-As such, many Rustaceans run cargo check periodically as they write their program to make sure that it compiles, and then run cargo build once they’re ready to give it a spin themselves.
+Why would you not want an executable?
+Often, cargo check is much faster than cargo build, because it skips the step of producing an executable.
+If you’re continually checking your work while writing the code, using cargo check will speed up the process!
+As such, many Rustaceans run cargo check periodically as they write their program to make sure it compiles.
+Then they run cargo build when they’re ready to use the executable.

-So to recap, using Cargo:
+To recap what we’ve learned so far about Cargo:

-We can build a project using cargo build or cargo check
+We can build a project using cargo build or cargo check.

-We can build and run the project in one step with cargo run
+We can build and run a project in one step using cargo run.

-Instead of the result of the build being put in the same directory as our code, Cargo will put it in the target/debug directory.
+Instead of the result of the build being saved in the same directory as our code, Cargo stores it in the target/debug directory.

-A final advantage of using Cargo is that the commands are the same no matter what operating system you’re on, so at this point we will no longer be providing specific instructions for Linux and Mac versus Windows.
+An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
+So, at this point, we’ll no longer provide specific instructions for Linux and macOS versus Windows.

 Building for Release

-When your project is finally ready for release, you can use cargo build --release to compile your project with optimizations.
-This will create an executable in target/release instead of target/debug.
-These optimizations make your Rust code run faster, but turning them on makes your program take longer to compile.
-This is why there are two different profiles: one for development when you want to be able to rebuild quickly and often, and one for building the final program you’ll give to a user that won’t be rebuilt repeatedly and that will run as fast as possible.
-If you’re benchmarking the running time of your code, be sure to run cargo build --release and benchmark with the executable in target/release.
+When your project is finally ready for release, you can use cargo build --release to compile it with optimizations.
+This command will create an executable in target/release instead of target/debug.
+The optimizations make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
+This is why there are two different profiles: one for development when you want to rebuild quickly and often, and another for building the final program you’ll give to a user that won’t be rebuilt repeatedly and that will run as fast as possible.
+If you’re benchmarking your code’s running time, be sure to run cargo build --release and benchmark with the executable in target/release.

 Cargo as Convention

-With simple projects, Cargo doesn’t provide a whole lot of value over just using rustc, but it will prove its worth as you continue.
+With simple projects, Cargo doesn’t provide a lot of value over just using rustc, but it will prove its worth as your programs become more intricate.
 With complex projects composed of multiple crates, it’s much easier to let Cargo coordinate the build.

-Even though the hello_cargo project is simple, it now uses much of the real tooling you’ll use for the rest of your Rust career.
-In fact, to work on any existing projects you can use the following commands to check out the code using Git, change into the project directory, and build:
+Even though the hello_cargo project is simple, it now uses much of the real tooling you’ll use in the rest of your Rust career.
+In fact, to work on any existing projects, you can use the following commands to check out the code using Git, change to that project’s directory, and build:

 $ git clone someurl.com/someproject